AaryanDS/Churn-Prediction/README.md

-#Churn Prediction
+# Churn Analysis and Prediction Project

-This project aims to predict customer churn for a telecommunications company using machine learning techniques.
-The dataset used for this project is publicly available from Kaggle, and contains information on customer demographics, account information, and service usage.
+This project aims to analyze and predict customer churn for a telco service provider using the dataset from the [Churn Prediction 2020 competition](https://www.kaggle.com/c/churn-prediction-practice-problem).
+The project has been divided into various steps :

-##Files
-Churn_Prediction.ipynb: Jupyter notebook containing the code for the project. telecom_churn.csv: Dataset used for the project.
-Libraries Used
+- Data Analysis, visualisation (EDA)
+- Feature Engineering
+- Model Development

+## Requirements

-The following Python libraries were used for this project:
+The following packages are required to run the code in this project:

-Numpy
-Pandas
-Matplotlib
-Seaborn
-Scikit-learn
-Approach
-The project involved the following steps:

-Data Cleaning and Preprocessing: The dataset was cleaned and preprocessed to handle missing values and convert categorical variables into numerical representation using one-hot encoding.
-Exploratory Data Analysis: The relationships between variables were analyzed to identify important features for the model.
+- numpy
+- pandas
+- matplotlib
+- seaborn
+- sklearn

+## Data

+The dataset used in this project is the Telco Service Provider dataset from the Churn Prediction 2020 competition.
+The data includes information such as customer demographic information, services used, and billing information.

+## Analysis

+The analysis part of the project focuses on understanding the relationship between various features and customer churn.
+The data is first cleaned and preprocessed, followed by exploratory data analysis using visualizations created with matplotlib and seaborn.

+## Prediction

-Model Building: A Random Forest Classifier model was built and trained on the preprocessed data to predict customer churn.
+For the prediction part of the project, a Random Forest classifier is used to build the model.
+The model is trained and tested on the data to predict whether a customer will churn or not.
-Model Evaluation: The model was evaluated using various performance metrics, including accuracy, precision, recall, and F1 score.
-Confusion matrix was also used to analyze the model's predictions and identify areas for improvement.
-Results
-The Random Forest Classifier model achieved an accuracy of 92% on the test data, indicating its effectiveness in predicting customer churn.
-The most important features for the model were found to be the number of customer service calls made and the international plan subscribed by the customer.

-Conclusion
+## Conclusion

-The project demonstrates the effectiveness of machine learning techniques in predicting customer churn for a telecommunications company.
-The insights gained from this project can be used to develop targeted marketing strategies and retention programs to reduce customer churn and increase revenue.
+The project provides insights into customer churn and the factors that contribute to it.
+The final model built can be used by the telco service provider to predict customer churn and take necessary actions to retain customers.

+## How to run the code

+1. Clone the repository: `git clone https://github.com/<your-username>/churn-analysis-and-prediction.git`
+2. Navigate to the project directory: `cd churn-analysis-and-prediction`
+3. Install the required packages: `pip install -r requirements.txt`
+4. Run the python notebook: `python notebook`